-Join Ben Long for an in-depth discussion in this video Image playback, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Image playback, part of Nikon D5100 Essential Training.

 Your camera has a big collection of image-playback features.…You've already seen how it displays an image immediately after your shoot, but…of course you can also go in and browse all of the pictures that are stored…on your media card.…What you may not realize though is that you can perform a lot of image-editing…functions on those images directly in the camera.…I can review the images that I've shot on the camera's LCD screen just by…pressing the play button.…By default, I'm looking at the last image that I shot, and I can see here that…this is image number 28 of 28.…

 I can see that it was shot in fine- quality JPEG mode at these pixel dimensions,…I get the date and time of the image, and some file-naming information.…There's other data that I can get about this image; we'll look at that later.…I can navigate through the images on the card using the left and right arrow…buttons and if I get to one that I want to get a closer look at, I can zoom in…using the zoom buttons right here.…So I can zoom in like this,…

 - What is an SLR?

 - Deciding how many batteries and media cards are needed

 - Changing ISO